 In October 2015, we entered into a four-year collaboration agreement with Vertex to research, develop and commercialize new treatments aimed at the underlying genetic causes of human diseases, including beta-thalassemia and sickle cell.
-In addition, in December 2015, we entered into an agreement with Bayer Healthcare to create a joint venture to discover and commercialize therapeutics for the treatment of blood disorders, blindness and congenital heart disease based on our CRISPR/Cas9 gene editing technology.
+In addition, in December 2015, we entered into an agreement with Bayer Healthcare LLC, or Bayer, to create a joint venture to discover and commercialize therapeutics for the treatment of blood disorders, blindness and heart disease in addition to select indications related to other sensory organs, metabolic diseases and autoimmune diseases based on our CRISPR/Cas9 gene editing technology.

-We and Bayer Healthcare each hold a 50% interest in the joint venture and each have two designees on the management board.
+We and Bayer each hold a 50% interest in the joint venture and each have two designees on the management board.
 As such, we cannot control all aspects of the clinical development and commercialization of any product candidate developed by the joint venture.
 Similarly, under our collaboration agreement with Vertex, Vertex has sole authority to select genetic targets to pursue and we will not have control over the development of any product candidates.
-Our lack of control over the clinical development in our agreements with Bayer Healthcare and Vertex could cause delays or other difficulties in the development and commercialization of our product candidates, which may prevent us from completing the intended IND filings in a timely fashion, if at all.
+Our lack of control over the clinical development in our agreements with Bayer and Vertex could cause delays or other difficulties in the development and commercialization of product candidates, which may prevent completion of intended IND filings in a timely fashion, if at all.

-In addition, the termination of either our agreement with Bayer Healthcare or Vertex would prevent us from receiving any milestone, royalty payments and other benefits under these agreements and would have a materially adverse effect on our results of operations.
+In addition, the termination of our agreement with Vertex would prevent us from receiving any milestone, royalty payments and other benefits under that agreement.
+The termination of our joint venture with Bayer would prevent us from participating in the profits of the joint venture.
+Either development would have a materially adverse effect on our results of operations.